VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Introduction

-Graph-based tools therefore aim to identify similarities at the base pairing level. \rthreem \cite{djelloul2009algorithmes} was among the first to propose a solution by searching for exact motifs only within certain known structural elements.
-More recently, \carna \cite{reinharz2018mining} attempted to expand the class of motifs by considering interactions that connect multiple secondary structure elements and proposing various heuristics.
+\fix{Graph-based tools therefore typically aim to identify similarities at the base pairing level.
 Of course, identifying motifs requires a combinatorial search and hence such tools impose strong limitations on the search over subgraphs.
 Chief among these is the ability to include variability within motifs.
-This means that instances of motifs identified by such tools are fully isomorphic graphs.
-However, closely related 3D structures may be represented as quasi isomorphic (fuzzy) graphs.
-Moreover, the notion of a fuzzy motif has been very well studied in the sequence domain \cite{d2006dna} where certain DNA sequences are accepted to be related while their nucleotide composition can vary.
-Not surprisingly, the same applies in the RNA structural domain where well-studied motifs such as the A-minor are known to admit variability in their connectivity pattern \cite{aminor}.
-Methods which rely on strict isomorphism would fail to identify such instances, as well as miss motifs entirely.
+The notion of a fuzzy motif has been very well studied in the sequence domain \cite{d2006dna} where certain DNA sequences are accepted to be related while their nucleotide composition can vary.
+Not surprisingly, the same applies in the RNA structural domain where well-studied motifs such as the A-minor are known to admit variability in their connectivity pattern \cite{aminor} Closely related 3D structures may be represented as quasi isomorphic (\fix{or }fuzzy) graphs.
+However, most classic and tractable graph comparison algorithm rely on exact matching.
+Methods which rely on strict isomorphism would fail to identify fuzzy instances, as well as fail to discover some motifs entirely.
+Another limitation here is that evaluating all potential graph motifs involves searching over the set of all subgraphs which grows exponentially in the graph size.
+A first approach to resolve this challenge is to use already known motifs as a queries to search for new instances (RMDetect \cite{rmdetect}, RNAMotifscan \cite{zhong2010rnamotifscan,zhong2015rnamotifscanx,blast3d,frabase}).
+However these methods require motifs as input, which are typically obtained through visual inspection such as A-minor or kink-turn motifs.
+There is thus a need for {\it de-novo} motif mining tools that look into the space of subgraphs and find the recurrent ones.
+To avoid enumerating all subgraphs, many motif mining tools restrict themselves to specific substructures.
+A first reach for {\it de-novo} motifs is thus conducted by \cite{lemieux2006automated} working only on a single ribosomal unit, and focusing on cycle motifs, a very specific and small subgraph type. \rthreem \cite{djelloul2009algorithmes} offered the first library of exact motifs only within certain known structural elements, namely the k-way junction.
+Another approach to this problem is metaRNAmodules \cite{metarnamodules} which enumerates all nested loops and uses RMDetect with a statistical to filter the recurrent ones.
+Another graph-based method, developed in 2015 is RAG-3D ~\cite{zahran2015rag} which uses a graph abstraction to mine motifs spanning multiple secondary structure elements, and simultaneously proposes a query-search functionality a discussed above.
+More recently, \carna \cite{reinharz2018mining,soule2021finding} attempted to expand the class of motifs by considering interactions that connect multiple secondary structure elements while maintaining isomorphic motif instances.
+All these tools either focus on local motifs or impose a strict isomorphism of motif occurrences. }